What is Cancer?

 What is Medical Malpractice in a Cancer Case?

-Medical malpractice is a physician's failure to perform his job with
+Medical malpractice is a physician's failure to perform his job with caution

-caution and care as a competent practitioner in the same or similar specialization.
+and care as a competent practitioner in the same or similar specialization.

-In a failure to diagnose cancer case, it is often the physician's
+In a failure to diagnose cancer case, it is often the physician's oversight

-has to prove that there was in fact a deviation from the standard of care.
+to prove that there was in fact a deviation from the standard of care.

 This measure requires another doctor reviewing the patient's existing